izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/Conditions.md

 ## Introduction

-Several parts of Horde allow specifying a query condition to select particular agents for an operation.
-These condition strings are stored in JSON configuration flies as a string, and have a C-like syntax.
+In several parts of Horde, you can specify a query condition to select particular agents for an operation.
+These condition strings are stored in JSON configuration flies as a string and have a C-like syntax.

-Agents report a large number of properties collected from their characteristics, which can be viewed from the Agents page on the Horde dashboard.
+Agents report many properties collected from their characteristics, which you can view from the Agents page on the Horde dashboard.
 Agents may report multiple values for a particular key, such as `PlatformGroup: Desktop` and `PlatformGroup: Unix`.
 Conditions evaluate to true if there is any value for a particular key that satisfies the expression.

 ## Values

-Values in condition strings are dynamically typed, and coerced into the correct format for the operation performed on them.
+Values in condition strings are dynamically typed and coerced into the correct format for the operation performed on them.
 For example, the integer `0`, the strings `'0'` and `'false'`, and the boolean `false` are functionally equivalent.